dulingo

 Durham is home to prestigious universities such as Duke University and North Carolina Central University, and it attracts expats from all over the world.
 In this blog post, we will show the cost of living in Durham in various aspects, such as education, rent, food, transportation, utilities, healthcare, and many others.
 So, let’s begin our discussion without any further delay.

-Here, we have given the general breakdown of the average cost of living in Durham in various categories for the immigrants who wish to move here.
+The overall cost of living in Durham per month can vary based on lifestyle choices, the specific area, and other personal factors.
+Here, we have given the general breakdown of the average cost of living in Durham in various categories for international students who wish to move here.
 They can get an idea of how much they have to keep with them before moving to Durham:

-The average cost of rent in Durham for a single person is around 1,225.00 £.
-Various accommodation options with affordable costs are available for expats, depending on their budget and lifestyle.
-Some of the costs of living in Durham concerning apartment rent are as follows:
+The average cost of rent in Durham for a single person is around GBP 1113.
+Various accommodation options with affordable costs are available for ex-pats in Durham, depending on their budget and lifestyle.

 Apartment LocationMonthly Rent